-Bavencio Uses, Dosage, Side Effects, Food Interaction and all others data.
+Bavencio Uses, Dosage, Side Effects and more

 Bavencio is a programmed death ligand-1 (PD-L1) blocking antibody indicated for the treatment of adults and pediatric patients 12 years and older with metastatic Merkel cell carcinoma (MCC).
 It is a fully human anti-PD immunoglobulin G1 (IgG1) lambda monoclonal antibody with antineoplastic actions.
 It was granted accelerated approval in March 2017 under the name Bavencio.